Closed-loop field development with multipoint geostatistics and statistical performance assessment: Computational results and discussion

 The number of decision parameters is 80.
-These correspond to 10 categorical variables for well types, 20 integer variables for well locations, and 50 continuous parameters for well settings.
+This corresponds to 10 categorical variables for well types, 20 integer variables for well locations, and 50 continuous parameters for well settings/controls (BHP).
+Not all wells exist at all control steps.
+Specifically, in the first control step, only two wells appear in the model.
+Similarly, four and six wells exist in the second and third control steps, respectively.
+Therefore, the total number of continuous control parameters is 2+4+6+8+10+10+10 or 50.
+The initial guess for control parameters correspond to the average of upper bounds and lower bounds.
 Well type can take values in $\{-1, 0, 1\}$ which corresponds to \{producer, do not drill, injector\} (for more details please refer to \citet{isebor:14b}).
 In each optimization, the PSO-MADS algorithm is applied with 60 PSO particles, and the minimum mesh size for MADS is specified to be 1\% of the variable range.
 In the evaluation of a trial point during optimization, if the well distance constraint is violated, simulation run is not performed and a zero objective function value is assigned to that point.
 This treatment is to avoid frequent failed simulation jobs that happens for trial points with two wells located too close or at the same grid blocks.
 In addition, economic constraint for each producer is enforced by the simulator by specifying a maximum WOR (water to oil ratio).

 First, deterministic optimization is applied using the true-model (shown in Fig~\ref{fig:ex4truth1}).
 The optimal development plan and the final oil saturation map are shown in Fig.~\ref{fig:ex4swfinal}.
 The NPV from the initial guess is \$441 MM while the optimal NPV is \$783 MM.
 Next, CLFD using OSV is applied for this case.